-$$w{LDW} = (w{\text{max}} - w{\text{min}}) \times \frac{Iteration{\text{max}} - Iteration{i}}{Iteration{\text{max}}} + w{\text{min}}$$ (3)
+$$w{LDW} = (w{max} - w{min}) \times \frac{Iteration{max} - Iteration_i}{Iteration{max}} + w{min}$$ (3)

-where w{max} is 0.9, w{min} is 0.4 and $Iteration{\text{max}}$ is the maximum number of allowed iterations.
+where w{max} is 0.9, w{min} is 0.4 and Iteration{max} is the maximum number of allowed iterations.

-B. Gauss Chaotic Map Particle Swarm Optimization (GaussPSO)
+B. Gauss chaotic Map Particle Swarm Optimization (GaussPSO)

-The Gauss chaotic map is similar to a quadratic transformation in the sense that it allows a complete analysis of the qualitative and quantitative properties of chaos.
+Gauss chaotic map is similar to the quadratic transformation in the sense that it allows a complete analysis of its qualitative and quantitative properties of chaos.
 It provides the continued fraction expansion of numbers, which is an analogy to the shift transformation corresponding to the quadratic iterator.
-This shift transformation satisfies the properties of chaos - dense periodic points, mixing and sensitivity [12].
-We used these characteristics of the Gauss chaotic map and adaptive action to avoid entrapment of the PSO in a local optimum.
+This shift transformation can be satisfied the properties of chaos - dense periodic points, mixing and sensitivity [11].
+We used these characteristics on Gauss chaotic map and adaptive action to avoid entrapment of the PSO in a local optimum.

-In PSO, the parameters w, r_1 and r_2 the key factors affecting the convergence behavior.
-The factors r_1 and r_2 control the balance between the global exploration and the local search ability.
-An inertia weight w that linearly decrease from 0.9 to 0.4 throughout the search process is usually adopted [11].
-A Gauss chaotic map is a frequently used chaotic behavior map that can quickly generate chaotic sequences.
-The sequences can easily be stored so there is no need to store long sequences.
-In Gauss chaotic map PSO (GaussPSO), sequences generated by the Gauss chaotic map substitute the random parameters r_1 and r_2 .
+In PSO, the parameters w, r_1 and r_2 are the key factors affecting the convergence behavior of the PSO.
+The r_1 and r_2 control the balance between the global exploration and the local search ability.
+An inertia weight w that linearly decrease from 0.9 to 0.4 throughout the search process is usually adopted [10].
+Additionally, Gauss chaotic map is frequently used chaotic behavior maps and chaotic sequences can be quickly generated and easily stored, it is no need for storage of long sequences.
+In Gauss chaotic map PSO (GaussPSO), sequences generated by the Gauss chaotic map substitute the random parameters r_1 and r_2 in PSO.
 The parameters r_1 and r_2 are modified based on the following equation.